 There is great suffering in the world.
 Humans do terrible things to humans.
 Great evils seem to flourish all around us.
 You may even have experienced great loss or suffering personally.

 Perhaps this caused you to draw the conclusion that no good, loving God could possibly exist.
 I can understand this reaction!
-However I would implore you to consider: if brokenness is in your story, than your story is the Christian story.
+However I would implore you to consider: if brokenness is in your story, then your story is the Christian story.

 According to the Christian worldview this current world is not as God first designed it.
 God created a perfect world, but when sin entered the world everything became broken.
 This is called “the fall.”
 All that we see in this world that is not right is the result of the fall.
 As our hearts look at the world and cry out “broken” we are experiencing the world as described in the Christian worldview narrative, a fallen world.
 Our heavenly father is pained when his children hurt so deeply.
 God will not allow evil to flourish forever.

 Other worldviews crumble under the claim of brokenness and objective evil.
-Consider moral relativism: the claim that there is no absolute truth.
+Consider moral relativism: the claim that there is no objective moral truth.
 Moral relativism triumphs, “What is true for you is true for you and what is true for me is true for me, so believe what you want.”
 This is a very seductive option because then no one ever has to be wrong – all faith is on equal ground.
 Everyone wins, right?
 Certainly not.
 Consider what our soul just testified to us: evil is tragically flourishing in our world.
 We can all look at a horrific act like rape and agree it is objectively evil.
 Evil.
 If moral relativism is true then evil doesn’t even exist, it’s just someone else’s truth.
 We know this must be false.

 We don’t need a doctorate to know this world is truly and deeply broken; we only need a few years of life experience.
 If brokenness is in your story, and if we are honest it is in all of our stories, the Christian worldview is telling your story.